wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-optimize-mysql-perf.md

 This article assumes you have already created a Linux virtual machine and have MYSQL installed and configured.
 For more information on getting started please refer to How to install MySQL on Azure.

 ###Setting up RAID on Azure
-The following steps show how to create RAID on Azure using the AzureWindows Management Portal.
+The following steps show how to create RAID on Azure using the Azure Management Portal.
 You can also set up RAID using Windows PowerShell scripts.
 In this example we will configure RAID 0 with 4 disks.

 ####Step 1: Add a Data Disk to your Virtual Machine